For many, stopping at Ipoh is a must to sample some of Ipoh’s famous food and Ipoh biscuits!

 Many of these open early in the morning and so you have less to choose from if you come around lunchtime:

 Foh San and Ming Court are the most well-known and they’re across from each other!
-Another popular dim sum restaurant in Ipoh is Chooi Yue Dim Sum Ipoh.
+But these days, the most popular dim sum restaurant in Ipoh is Chooi Yue Dim Sum Ipoh.

 See what else should you know about Chooi Yue Dim Sum Restaurant.